Activity detection utilizing multi-modal data

 - Temperature (Celsius) and timestamp

 To create a data value chain that allows:

 - To develop an accurate algorithm for recognizing the human activities;

-- To recognize more than 90% of the speech/ no speech activities inside the building;
+- To recognize more than 90% of the type of activities inside the building.